fusionpbx/fusionpbx-docs/source/features/features.rst

 Conferencing
 ---------------------

-Set up conference calls, is optionally secure with a PIN number, and can transfer current calls to a conference.
+Set up voice and video conference calls, is optionally secure with a PIN number, and can transfer current calls to a conference.
 Interactive conference control provides ability to see the list of callers in the conference and manage the volume, see who is talking, kick, mute, unmute, deaf, undeaf, and more.
 (See `Conferences`_)

 Conference Center
 -------------------------